 (Via MOONBATTERY) Crony capitalism is as much a betrayal of true capitalism as postmodern art is a betrayal of true art.
 It results in those who have made $zillions in the free market calling for more suffocating government regulation.
 Like socialism, it is a way for those who have succeeded to pull up the ladder after them so that others cannot follow and compete with them.

 John Stossel has had enough of it.
 The solution: to reduce the power of the government to reward its friends and break the kneecaps of its enemies.

-Here is a comment via my LIVELEAK (rough language warning):
+Here is a comment via my LIVELEAK [now defunct] (rough language warning):